General GRE FAQ

 4. Do you tutor online?

-Yes, and Skype tutoring generally works very well.
+Yes, and Zoom GRE tutoring generally works very well.
 Just like in real life, we can do almost anything online that we'd do in person.

-Yes - I think this is one of the places I can make the most difference in the strength of an application.
+Yes - I think this is one of the places we can make the most difference in the strength of an application.
+Meet Lauren, our graduate admissions essay expert!

 Did this GRE FAQ answer your questions?
 If not, please email me!